 Since the early 1980s, two-thirds of the portfolios would have performed better by not buying and selling during each year.
 Furthermore, in EVERY year the frozen portfolios performed better than their actual portfolio counterparts that included trading during the year.

 In 2010, for example, the 500 model portfolios that Hulbert Financial Digest tracks gained an average of 14.6%.
 Not bad, compared to the Standard & Poor’s 500 Index gain of 12.8% that year.
 However, if the 500 model portfolios had been frozen at the beginning of 2010 with no transactions allowed, the resulting gain would have been 18.0%.
 Wow!

 An additional study lends credence to Hulbert’s findings.
 Finance professors Terrance Odean of the University of California-Berkeley and Brad Barber of the University of California-Davis, studied the trades made in 10,000 randomly selected accounts at a major discount brokerage firm between January 1987 and December 1993.

 Odean and Barber’s study focused on cases in which investors bought a stock less than 30 days after selling another.
 The researchers found that over the 12 months following the transactions, the stocks that were sold performed 3.2% better than the stocks that were bought.
 Investors would have been better off had they done nothing.

 - Use sell targets with the goal of achieving maximum gains within two years.
-Sounds idealistic, I’m sure, but if half of my stocks reach their targets, I will easily beat the market.
+Sounds idealistic, to be sure, but if half of your stocks reach their targets, you will easily beat the market.

 Dividends are the payments of a company’s hard-earned profits.
 A company’s ability to continually pay a dividend provides concrete evidence that the company is performing well.
 And accounting malfeasance is harder, sometimes impossible, if a large transfer of cash is going to shareholders on a regular basis.